Note: EPA no longer updates this information, but it may be useful as a reference or resource.

-A verification report has been developed for each verified technology.
-These reports contain the performance verification test results and meet ETV’s stringent quality assurance and peer review requirements.
-The audience for these reports includes:
+A verification report was developed for each verified technology.
+These reports contained the performance verification test results and met ETV’s stringent quality assurance and peer review requirements.
+The audience for these reports included:

-ETV and its collaborators have conducted, oversaw and reported verification activities based on test/quality assurance plans and verification protocols developed with input from stakeholders and customer groups associated with a technology area.
+ETV and its collaborators have conducted, overseen and reported verification activities based on test/quality assurance plans and verification protocols developed with input from stakeholders and customer groups associated with a technology area.